bernhard-42/tiny-hadoop/README.md

 A pseudo-distributed HDFS with YARN, Spark 2.3 and pseudo-distributed HBase 1.1 in a docker container usefull for testing clients that use WebHDFS, YARN and Oozie REST API.

+Note: Docker containers should have least 4G available (check restrictions)

 - Build

     ```bash